 Identifying species' footprints.
 A copy of the prints of some species which may be detected using the footprint tunnels are illustrated in Appendix 4.
-Examples of full-sized footprints from hedgehogs and other species that can go through the tunnels are given in Appendix 5.
+Copies of some footprint papers from previous projects where hedgehogs have been detected are given in Appendix 5.
 As you will see from these examples, hedgehog prints are quite distinctive and it is these that we are most interested in obviously.
-If you would prefer to concentrate on identifying hedgehog prints only and list all other species as unknown (U) in the data record sheet, that is fine

-(remember: you will be returning all footprint papers to us for verification anyway).
+If you would prefer to concentrate on identifying hedgehog prints only and list all other species as unknown (U) in the data record sheet, that is fine (remember: you will be returning all footprint papers to us for verification anyway).
 But feel free to test your identification skills!